 Prerequisite: None.
 Adobe Illustrator is one of the most popular and powerful digital tools used by artist and graphic designers who are working with vector-based art.
 Everything from logos all the way to full-blown illustrations can be created.
-The content in this course will provide the background and knowledge to work with key concepts including artboards,
+The content in this course will provide the background and knowledge to work with key concepts including artboards, workspaces, layers, and shapes.

-WEB 120 - XML Credit Hours: 3
+WEB 120-XML